xmake-io/xmake-docs/manual/builtin_modules.md

 #### os.setenvs

 - Set environment variables.
-Replace the current envs by a new one
+Replace the current envs by a new one and return old envs

 #### os.addenvs